Binary Classification from Positive-Confidence Data: Abstract

 \section{Abstract}

-Reducing labeling costs in supervised learning is a critical issue in many practical machine learning applications.
-In this paper, we consider \emph{positive-confidence (Pconf) classification}, the problem of training a binary classifier only from positive data equipped with \emph{confidence}.
-Pconf classification can be regarded as a discriminative extension of \emph{one-class classification} (which is aimed at ``describing'' the positive class by clustering-related methods), with ability to tune hyper-parameters for ``classifying'' positive and negative samples.
-Pconf classification is also related to \emph{positive-unlabeled (PU) classification} (which uses hard-labeled positive data and unlabeled data), but the difference is that it enables us to avoid estimating the class priors, which is a critical bottleneck in typical PU classification methods.
-For the Pconf classification problem, we provide a simple empirical risk minimization framework and give a formulation for linear-in-parameter models that can be implemented easily and computationally efficiently.
-We also theoretically establish the consistency and estimation error bound for Pconf classification, and demonstrate the practical usefulness of the proposed method for deep neural networks through experiments.
+Can we learn a binary classifier from only positive data, without any negative data or unlabeled data?
+We show that if one can equip positive data with confidence (\emph{positive-confidence}), one can successfully learn a binary classifier, which we name \emph{positive-confidence (Pconf) classification}.
+Our work is related to \emph{one-class classification} which is aimed at ``describing'' the positive class by clustering-related methods, but one-class classification does not have the ability to tune hyper-parameters and their aim is not on ``discriminating'' positive and negative classes.
+For the Pconf classification problem, we provide a simple empirical risk minimization framework that is model-independent and optimization-independent.
+We theoretically establish the consistency and an estimation error bound, and demonstrate the usefulness of the proposed method for training deep neural networks through experiments.